What Is a Motif in Music and How to Use One

 3. Develop it across the song.
 Transpose it for the next phrase, invert it in the bridge, or fragment it in a solo.
 This is a practical way to build a melody over chords.

 4. Let it tie sections together.
-Reusing a motif in the verse and chorus, even in disguise, gives a song a satisfying sense of unity.
+Reusing a motif in the verse and chorus, even in disguise, gives a song a satisfying sense of unity, which is one of the quiet tricks behind a catchy chorus.

 Motifs also pair beautifully with counterpoint: you can layer a motif against a delayed copy of itself, or against an inverted version, to create interplay between lines.